databricks/lilac/docs/datasets/dataset_cluster.md

 [Lilac waitlist](https://forms.gle/Gz9cpeKJccNar5Lq8) to get access to [Lilac Garden](https://lilacml.com/garden), our platform for accelerated data processing.
 Lilac Garden uses powerful GPUs to embed, cluster and annotate one million documents in about 20-30 mins.
-Once you have access to Lilac Garden, you can select the "Use Lilac Garden" option to accelerate clustering.
+Once you have access to Lilac Garden, you can select the "Use Garden" option to accelerate clustering.

 <img width=600 alt="The clustering modal dialog" src="../_static/dataset/dataset_cluster_modal.png">